rettungsrobotik/odm_kafka_bridge/README.md

-# CREXDATA WebODM→Kafka Bridge
+# CREXDATA ODM→Kafka Bridge

-This project implements a bridge between a WebODM instance and an Apache Kafka cluster.
-It finds and downloads assets from a given ODM project, such as "Digital Surface Models" (DSMs), and pushes them to a given Kafka topic.
+This Python project finds and downloads assets from an Open Drone Map (ODM) project, such as "Digital Surface Models" (DSMs), and pushes them to an Apache Kafka topic.

 Workflow:
-1. Load config.toml.
-2. If the config has a kafka.auth block, also load SSL certificates.
+1. Load configuration from TOML file.
+If the config has a kafka.auth block, also load SSL certificates.
-3. Authenticate with WebODM and Kafka servers.
+2. Connect and authenticate to WebODM and Kafka servers.
-4. Get the id of a project that is specified by its name in the config.
+3. Determine WebODM project id of the configured project name.
-5. Get the newest task within this project that has the desired asset (e.g., `dsm.tif`).
+4. Get the newest task within the project that has the desired asset (e.g., `dsm.tif`).
-6. Download asset and push it to Kafka.
+5. Download asset and push it to Kafka.
+6. Wait bridge.monitor_interval_sec (if set) and repeat steps 4+5 until the program is terminated.

 The asset will be produced to Kafka in raw byte form with headers containing `project_name`, `project_id`, `task_id`, and `asset_name`.